 A: Patients were more likely to experience a feeling of unreality at any time in the IV push group compared to the slow infusion group

-B: Patients in the slow infusion group had a higher degree of sedation compared to the slow infusion group at 5 minutes
+B: Patients in the slow infusion group had a higher degree of sedation compared to the IV push group at 5 minutes

-C: Patients in the slow infusion group had larger a decrease in mean pain scores from baseline to 15 minutes compared to the slow infusion group at 5 minutes
+C: Patients in the slow infusion group had a larger decrease in mean pain scores from baseline to 15 minutes compared to IV push group at 5 minutes

 The correct answer is A

 Taming the SRU covered 3 quite important papers on ketamine last week.
 Among them this paper on ketamine iv push versus slow continuous infusion for analgesia.